 Trades & Technology Centre

-The UFV Automation and Robotics Technician diploma is designed to build on the knowledge you gained in the Electronics Technician Common Core program at UFV or elsewhere.
+The UFV Automation and Robotics Technician diploma is designed to build on the knowledge you gained in the Electronics Technician Certificate program at UFV or elsewhere.
 When you graduate from UFV's Automation and Robotics Technician program, you will have the skills and confidence to build, maintain, calibrate and integrate automation and control systems.
 You can apply your training in a wide variety of sectors including agriculture, industrial manufacturing, and the oil and gas industry.

 Sample topics include: